 The use of technology has become a significant component of many safeguarding issues.
 The internet can be a fantastic place for children and young people where they can talk to friends, be creative and have fun.
 However, just like in the real world sometimes things can go wrong.
-Working with our children we develop curriculum developing skills in identifying and avoiding risk, learning how best to protect themselves and their friends, and knowing how to get support and report abuse if they do encounter difficulties.
+Working with our children we use the curriculum to help develop skills in identifying and avoiding risk, learning how best to protect themselves and their friends, and knowing how to get support and report abuse if they do encounter difficulties.

-- Further Guidance for Practitioners Section C - Childrens Commissioners Publications
+- Staffordshire Further-Guidance-for-Practitioners (section C) - Childrens Commissioners Publications

-The governance body and Head teacher have systems in place to limit children' exposure to safeguarding issues through IT.
-We have filters and monitoring systems in place and these are regulated and risk assessed as part of the prevent duty.
-We have an online safety policy (inset hyper link- school) which identifies the usage and expected behaviour of children/students.
-As a school we appreciate the value of technology and that appropriate filters are in place yet this does not lead to unreasonable restrictions which would limit online teaching and safeguarding.
+The Governing Body and Headteacher have systems in place to limit children's exposure to safeguarding issues through ICT safeguards.
+We have filters and monitoring systems in place and these are regulated and risk assessed as part of the Prevent Duty.
+We have an Online Safety Policy which identifies the usage and expected behaviour of children.
+As a school we appreciate the value of technology and that appropriate filters are in place, yet this does not lead to unreasonable restrictions which would limit online teaching and safeguarding.

-12. Educational Visitors to School
+14. Educational Visitors to School

-The school will undertake risk assessment and use their professional judgement and experience when deciding whether to seek an enhanced DBS for any volunteer not engaging in regulated activity.
-In doing so we will consider:
+The school will undertake risk assessments and use their professional judgement and experience when deciding whether to seek an enhanced DBS for any volunteer not engaging in regulated activity.
+We follow guidance for non-regulated activities and will consider:

-- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advise and suitability recorded. - Whether the role is eligible for an enhanced DBS check - We will clearly have decided the level of supervision required through risk assessment the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2018 - We have clear visitor's procedure that enables us to offer pupil experiences of meeting other professionals to extend knowledge and curriculum.
-This clearly states whether they are supervised or unsupervised within the school.
+- what we know about the individual/company, including formal and informal information offered by staff, parents, other establishments or volunteers; - whether the individual/company has other employment or undertakes voluntary activities where references can be provided and suitability recorded; - whether the role is eligible for an enhanced DBS check.

+We will decide the level of supervision required through risk assessment - the supervision will be "reasonable in all the circumstances to ensure the protection of children", as stated in KCSiE 2019.

-13. Managing Allegations against Staff and Volunteers
+15. Managing Allegations against Staff & Volunteers